violant/PBC-tasks/README.md

 **Files:**

 - `fibonachi.py ` To get fibonacci sequence run it with parameter of sequence size.
 Return list of values.
 Return empty list if parameter less or equal 0.
-Cast to int if paramenter is not int.
+Return empty set if paramenter is not int.

 - `pairs.py` Return set of unique pairs with specified sum.
 Return empty set if no any pairs with specified sum